Encourage EYFS Children To Mark Make On The Playground With These 7 Mark Making Tools

 Because of this, their literacy attainment at the end of reception may be behind the girls in their class, falling further behind as they progress through full time education.

-With this in mind, we have collaborated with Reception teachers across the UK to highlight 7 playground activities which have proven to encourage boys to mark make.
+With this in mind, we have collaborated with Reception teachers across the UK to highlight 7 mark making tools which have proven to encourage children to engage with mark making art and activities.

 1. Paint Panel

-Consider the areas of interest of your young boys.
+Consider the areas of interest of your pupils.
 It is well known that most young boys can have a particular interest in toys like action figures, characters, animals and transport vehicles.

 Getting to know children’s interests and relating activities to them will inspire children to pick up mark making materials and participate in a mark making activity.